Easy Steps To Restart Network on Ubuntu 24/22/20

 sudo apt update && sudo apt install ifupdown -y

-Then, you can use the following commands to turn off the network and turn back it on:
+Then, you can use the following commands to turn off the network and turn it back on:

 sudo ifdown -a && sudo ifup -a